 - No watertight hatch or central console

 You’ll find the same “hero seat” that makes Vibe kayaks some of the most comfortable on the market.
-A rudder is included with your purchase and it is cheaper than its newer, flashier relative.
+A rudder is included with your purchase and it is sometimes cheaper than its newer, flashier relative.

 But it doesn’t perform as well.
 It lacks the Sea Ghost 130’s maneuverability and the rudder can be more of a hindrance than a benefit in calm conditions.